bitscheme/cf-image-proxy/readme.md

 A few notes about the implementation:

 - It is hosted via Cloudflare (CF) edge [workers](https://workers.cloudflare.com).
-- It is transpiled by webpack before uploading to CF.
 - CF runs our worker via V8 directly in an environment mimicking [web workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API).
-- This means that our worker does not have access to Node.js primitives such as `fs`, `dns` and `http`.
 - It does have access to a custom [web fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 ## TODO

-- [x] Initial release extracted from Notion2Site
 - [ ] Support restricting the origin domain in order to prevent abuse
 - [ ] Add a snazzy demo